Granada Metro - Map and Stations, Timetables, Prices and Where to Buy

 How to enter the train?
 Are there any reserved areas?

-There is an area on each train reserved for people in wheelchair or with baby strollers.
+There is an area on each train reserved for people in wheelchairs or with baby strollers.

-Use the double doors to access these areas that are located next to them.
+Use the double doors next to them to access these areas.

 What is better, to use the metro or to travel by buses?

-You would need to buy two travel cards, one for the metro and another one for the buses.
-Also the money left on the cards (trips/money not used) will not be returned.
+You would need to buy two travel cards, one for the metro and another for the buses.
+Additionally, the money left on the cards (unused trips/money) will not be refunded.

 The fares for travel on buses and the metro are similar, and by bus you can get to all the tourist attractions.